jrandj/aws-security-specialty/README.md

     * Unlike IAM policies, which are global, key policies are Regional.
 Each key policy is effective only in the Region that hosts the KMS key.
 The components of the key policy are:
         * **Sid (Optional):** The Sid is a statement identifier, an arbitrary string you can use to identify the statement.
         * **Effect (Required):** The effect specifies whether to allow or deny the permissions in the policy statement.
 The Effect must be Allow or Deny.
-If you don't explicitly allow access to a KMS key, access is implicitly denied.
+If you do not explicitly allow access to a KMS key, access is implicitly denied.
 You can also explicitly deny access to a KMS key.
 You might do this to make sure that a user cannot access it, even when a different policy allows access.
         * **Principal (Required):** The principal is the identity that gets the permissions specified in the policy statement.
 You can specify AWS accounts (root), IAM users, IAM roles, and some AWS services as principals in a key policy.
 IAM groups are not valid principals.
         * **Action (Required):** Actions specify the API operations to allow or deny.
 For example, the kms:Encrypt action corresponds to the AWS KMS Encrypt operation.
 You can list more than one action in a policy statement.
 For more information, see Permissions reference.
         * **Resource (Required):** In a key policy, the value of the Resource element is "*", which means "this KMS key."
 The asterisk ("*") identifies the KMS key to which the key policy is attached.